jimmygizmo/pyrithm/README.md

 # pyrithm
-Algorithms and fundamental design patterns implemented in Python 3.
+Fundamental algorithms, data structures and design patterns implemented in Python 3.
 Design and usage demonstrated and explained.